-Ethan Carter is the Director of Fitness for Mason Recreation and has been a campus recreation professional since 2007.
+Ethan Carter is the Associate Director of Programs, Well-Being & Assessment for Mason Recreation and has been a campus recreation professional since 2007.
 He has a Dual Degree in Athletic Training and Fitness Development, as well as a Masters in Exercise Science.
 He is a Certified Athletic Trainer, Group Exercise Instructor, Personal Trainer, and Strength and Conditioning Coach.
-Mr. Carter enjoys speaking about leadership and a healthy lifestyle for life long health.
+Mr. Carter enjoys speaking about leadership and a healthy lifestyle for lifelong health.

 Rose Cherubin is Associate Professor of Philosophy at George Mason University, and is also a member of the faculty in African and African American Studies and in Women and Gender Studies.
 She holds a Bachelor of Fine Arts degree from the School of Visual Arts, New York City, and received her Ph.D. from the Graduate School of the City University of New York in 1996, with a dissertation on the philosopher Parmenides (c.515 – c.450 BCE).

 - The Beautiful and the Just: Inquiry, Justice, and Value in Alain Locke and Aristotle (Not available Spring/Summer 2023)

 - Sex and Gender in Ancient Greece: Philosophy, Poetry, Drama (Not available Spring/Summer 2023)

 - Origins of Philosophy in Ancient Greece (Not available Spring/Summer 2023)